woupiestek/rlox/log.md

 I don't see a way to pass operators, but maybe all required operators exist as methods.
 Nope, doesn't work.

 Rust simply does what I'd've always wanted Scala and Java to do: every method is an extension method.
 Doing so also show the limits of that approach: extensions methods are not dymanically dispatched.

 ### also...

 Do some type checking the the compiler, to emit better opcodes?
 Difficulty: variables can change type!
 Seems especially useful to separate string concatenation from

+### sholder pain

+I probabaly put the keyboard too far away, to better see the keys I guess, causing me to reach all day.
+This is what is hurting me.

 ## 2023-05-27